imfd-stroemungsmechanik/introduction-into-cfd/4_airfoil/2_solving.md

 ```

 This output at iteration 218 tells us in summary:
-- The `DILUPBiCG` solver (short for bi-Conjugate Gradient solver with an simplified Diagonal-based Incomplete LU preconditioner) is used to solve the velocity components `Ux` and `Uy` in $$x$$- and $$y$$-direction.
-In this time step, it takes 2 iterations to reach the specified residual criteria.
+- The `DILUPBiCG` solver (short for bi-Conjugate Gradient solver with a simplified Diagonal-based Incomplete LU preconditioner) is used to solve the velocity components `Ux` and `Uy` in $$x$$- and $$y$$-direction.
+In this iteration, it takes 2 iterations to reach the specified residual criteria.
 - The `GAMG` multigrid solver is used for solving the pressure poisson equation in the pressure-velocity coupling algorithm.
 - The error of the conservation of mass is denoted as `continuity error`.
 Since its value is very small, conservation of mass is maintained.
-- The execution time for the simulation up until this time step is roughly 4 seconds as indicated by the `ExecutionTime`.
+- The execution time for the simulation up until this iteration is roughly 4 seconds as indicated by the `ExecutionTime`.

-After around 550 iterations, the simulation automatically stops with the following output:
+After 547 iterations, the simulation automatically stops with the following output:

 ```
 SIMPLE solution converged in 547 iterations